Edge-Carolina/ship0-template-node/README.md

 ---

 ## Troubleshooting
-- If the page won't open with double‑click, serve it with any static server:
+- If the page won't open with double-click, serve it with any static server:
   ```bash
   npx http-server .
   ```